 Addiction

-Addiction is not uncommon.
+Addiction is more common than many people realise.
 According to the charity Action on Addiction, 1 in 3 people are addicted to something.
-Addiction is defined as not having control over doing, taking or using something to the point where it could be harmful to you.
+At its core, addiction is defined as a loss of control, continuing to do, take, or use something despite knowing it may be harmful to your health, wellbeing, or relationships.

 “It does not matter how slowly you go, as long as you do not stop.”